SynapticSystems/CyberSecurity-Package-Basic/README.md

 > - **Compliance Core Module** (`ComplianceCore.html`)
 > - **AML / CTF Core Engine** (`AML_Core_Engine.html`)
 > - **NDSP Genesis Core v3 ULTRA** (`NDSP_Genesis_Core.html`)
+> - **Server Framework & Architecture** (`ServerFramework.html`)
+> - **Admin Control & AuthN Surface** (`AdminControl.html`)
 > - **Quantum Anchor Image** (`Michael_Rybaltowicz_<[Quantum_anchor]>.jpg`)

 This bundle is a **static, drop-in cybersecurity package** for businesses that want a **defensive-only** monitoring and compliance layer without complex backend setup.

 Everything runs on the client in local mode by default.
 You can host this on **GitHub Pages, GoDaddy, Netlify, Vercel, or any static host**.

+The new `index.html` file acts as the **Quantum Cybersecurity Stack Hub**, wiring every module together with shared navigation, a quantum anchor visual, and a live readiness probe so you can confirm each HTML surface is available before launching it.

+`ServerFramework.html` documents a **zero-trust, defensive-only service mesh** that can back the HTML modules with a gateway, policy orchestrator, signal bus, and encrypted data plane.

+`AdminControl.html` adds a **database-backed admin login surface** so only authenticated administrators can mutate server controls or stack configuration.

 ---